Pros and Cons of Medicare Part-C Advantage Plans

 If you use so many drugs that you fall within the Medicare Coverage Gap (also known as the Donut Hole), then you will want to check on how the available advantage plans handle this.
 Each plan has a different way of handling Gap Coverage.

 All advantage plans have their own structure for hospital costs, and it may be different for inpatient and outpatient.

 Some plans have reasonable daily co-pays for the first week.
 Then you are fully covered and pay nothing up to three months.
 That’s great for those who are generally healthy.

-If you are one who expects to have very long hospital stays, then you might be better off considering regular Medicare and even paying for an additional supplemental plan rather than an advantage plan.
+If you expect to need extended hospital stays, you might do better with Original Medicare, and paying for an additional supplemental plan rather than using an advantage plan.

-If you use any of the following preventive services, confirm if it’s covered by your plan.
+If you use any of the following preventive services, confirm if your plan covers it.
 Most advantage plans have a zero co-pay for these services.

 - Yearly "Wellness" visit

 - Alcohol misuse counseling

 - Diabetes screening